 The Foundation provides an online form to join our communications list.
 If you have “opted-in” to receive communications, we may send you regular communications, either via e-mail or regular mail.

 You will be added to Foundation’s email list only if you register to receive emails via a form or checkbox on The Michael J. Fox Foundation website.
 Email subscribers may select their preferred content streams, or unsubscribe from all email communications, by visiting their Profile Center via a "Manage My Preferences" link at the bottom of all Foundation emails.
-To correct or change the personal information you have provided, please contact us at firstname.lastname@example.org.
+To correct, change or request deletion of the personal information you have provided, please contact us at firstname.lastname@example.org.

 To protect your privacy and security and the identity of the Foundation’s donors and community members, we will take certain steps to verify your identity before granting access to your information or making corrections.
 You will be asked specific questions, including full name, address, phone number, and, if applicable, credit card numbers and/or expiration date.

 The Michael J. Fox Foundation for Parkinson's Research